TheDAALab/binlearn/docs/source/api/index.rst

 API Reference
 =============

-This section contains the complete API reference for the Binning Framework.
+This section contains the complete API reference for the binlearn library.

 Binning Methods
 ---------------